mattcroat/redesign/README.md

 ## 🧑‍🎨 What is Joy of Code?

 [Joy of Code](https://joyofcode.xyz/) is a digital garden growing curious minds with a wide variety of topics from web development to web design.

-Reading isn't your thing?
-I understand.
-You can find the posts in video form on [YouTube](https://www.youtube.com/c/JoyofCodeDev) and I plan on uploading the content to [Odysee](https://odysee.com/) in the future.
+If reading isn't your thing watch the video version on [YouTube](https://www.youtube.com/c/JoyofCodeDev).
+I plan on mirroring the content to [Odysee](https://odysee.com/) in the future.

 ## 🧭 Technologies